bassmanitram/actions-for-nautilus/README.md

 }
 ```

-Each element of the array is then an object which, primarily, must have a
+Each element of the array is then an object (and *action*) which, primarily, must have a
-property named `type` whose value is either `item` or `menu`, and a property
+property named `type` whose value is either `command` or `menu`, and a property
 named `label` whose value is the text that you wish to see in the Nautilus
 context menu.

 ```
     {
-      "type": "item",
+      "type": "command",
-      "label": "My Item",
+      "label": "My Command",
       ...
     },
     {